Theddybeer/adanonymous-website/WW2.md

 {% include_relative assets/figures/WW2/Movies/War_film.html %}

 In 1943, war films represented more than 11% of films in Europe — a percentage that had doubled compared to 1941.
-A similar doubling occurred in the United States, while Asia experienced a significant increase as well.
+A similar doubling occurred in the North America, while Asia experienced a significant increase as well.
 By 1946, the percentage of war films in all three continents had nearly returned to its original level.
-Looking further back, an earlier peak is noticeable in Asia in 1938 and 1939, which is not observed in Europe or the United States.
+Looking further back, an earlier peak is noticeable in Asia in 1938 and 1939, which is not observed in Europe or North America.
 Intrigued by this anomaly, you consult a history book and discover a possible explanation: the Second Sino-Japanese War, which began in 1937 and ended in 1945.
 The start of this conflict may have induced the initial surge in war films in Asia.

 You return to your sofa to start watching the movie “Casablanca”, which has an IMDb rating of 8.5 and is about the war.
 As you watch, you notice that the film serves as propaganda against the Nazis.
 It's time for a movie break with some fun data analysis.
 This time, you focus on the propaganda movie genre.